mattkward/MATLAB-on-AWS-SageMaker/README.md

 # Getting your code on AWS
   ## Generate your executable using the Compiler Toolbox, and put it in the right folder
-    -Make sure to include the Runtime in the executable
+  Make sure to include the Runtime in the executable

   ## Build your Docker Image
   Make a folder that will have your Dockerfile and install files